mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 .. index:: greatest common divisor, least common multiple, gcd, lcm

-The final functions that are related to integers and division that we will cover is the *greatest common divisor* and *least common multiple* of a pair of integers.
+Finally, we have the *greatest common divisor* and *least common multiple* of a pair of integers.
 A *common divisor* of two integers is any integer which is a divisor of each, whereas a *common multiple* is a number which both integers divide.

 The greatest common divisor (gcd), not too surprisingly, is the largest of all of these common divisors.
 The :func:`.gcd` command is used to calculate this divisor. ::